Convergence Analysis of Split Federated Learning on Heterogeneous Data: Conclusion

 \section{Conclusion}

 In this work, we provided the first comprehensive convergence analysis of SFL for strongly convex, general-convex, and non-convex objectives on heterogeneous data.
 One key challenge is the dual-paced model updates.
 We get around this issue by decomposing the performance gap of the global model into the client-side and server-side gaps.
 We further extend our analysis to the more practical scenario with partial client participation.
-Numerical experiments validate our theories and further show that SFL can outperform FL and SL under highly heterogeneous data and a large client number.

-For future work, we can apply our derived bounds to optimize SFL system performance, considering model accuracy, communication overhead, and computational workload of clients.
+Experimental experiments validate our theories and further show that SFL can outperform FL and SL under highly heterogeneous data and a large client number.
+One limitation of our work is that our bounds for SFL achieve the same order (in terms of training rounds) as in FL, yet the experiments showed that SFL outperforms FL under high heterogeneity.
+This is possibly due to that tighter bounds for SFL are to be derived, which is an important future work.
+For future work, one can apply our derived bounds to optimize SFL system performance, considering model accuracy, communication overhead, and computational workload of clients.
 It is also interesting to theoretically analyze how the choice of the cut layer affects the SFL performance.